 About auditory processing disorder

-Children with auditory processing disorder (APD) have normal hearing, but difficulty recognising and interpreting the sounds they hear.
+Auditory processing disorder (APD) is a problem with the way the ears and brain work together to understand sound.
+Children with APD have normal hearing, but difficulty recognising and interpreting the sounds they hear.

 These difficulties make it hard for children to work out what a sound is, where the sound came from and when the sound happened.
 And this means it’s hard for children to listen properly when there’s background noise or the sound is muffled.

-Because APD looks like other problems and often happens with other disorders like language and reading difficulties, it can be hard to diagnose.
+Because APD looks like other conditions and often happens alongside other conditions like language and reading difficulties, it can be hard to diagnose.

 APD is also referred to as central auditory processing disorder (CAPD).